Checking the references of prospective employees is often left until late in the

 Some things to remember…

 Stay legal when requesting references.
-Thomas Mansfield have produced some legal guidelines to conducting reference and other background checks.
+Thomas Mansfield have produced some legal guidelines to conducting references and other background checks.

 Be consistent when comparing candidates.
 It’s best to prepare your questions in advance and keep detailed notes of the answers so you don’t stray into unconscious bias.